Monalisa90/Data-Science-Projects/Flu Twitter Analysis/README.md

 Maps API.
 Plotted on the map of the USA with colors according to the number of tweets using Plotly and RColorBrewer library for a general analysis of which states are more affected by Influenza.

-Loaded PDF due to large size of jupyter notebook.
+Uploaded PDF due to large size of jupyter notebook.